acordier16/play-notion/README.md

 7. Profit!
 Usage: `play-notion [OPTIONS] ARGS` (do not hesitate to `-h` for more details)

 ## Supported links
 So far, they are the same as the ones yt-dlp supports.
 Note that there is a filtering of links hard-coded within the script, so that yt-dlp doesn't break.
-Hence only **bandcamp**, **soundcloud**, and **youtube** links are supported (but you can add more if you want!).
+Hence only **Bandcamp**, **Soundcloud**, and **Youtube** links are supported (but you can add more if you want!).